tektutor/devops-dec-2023/README.md

-## Kindly complete your pre-test from you RPS Lab machine
+## Kindly complete your pre-test from your RPS Lab machine
 https://app.mymapit.in/code4/tiny/Dm7Lz1

 RPS Cloud Login you would received via email, which looks like 23MAN3489_UXX